 Here’s a very common answer that should be unacceptable: I’ll try harder.

-First, a person who has promised sexual exclusivity should have been “trying” to maintain their agreement all long.
+First, a person who has promised sexual exclusivity should have been “trying” to maintain their agreement all along.
 Second, people need emotional skills in order to say no to themselves—whether about food, shopping, sex, wasting time, or anything else.
 And third, the next “temptation” may look quite different than the last one.

 The best answer to why the Betrayed might want to eventually trust the Betrayer is if the Betrayer does the internal work to (1) understand why they were willing to break their commitment, (2) outlines the process by which they intend to acquire new emotional skills to help them through complicated situations; and (3) enthusiastically create and maintain open communication with their mate.